 (a) Aerial Views

 An aerial view of the site, taken above the north east side, was captured by the drone in October 2021.
+The mound is surrounded by fertile valleys.
+Its upper part is surrounded by a peripheral wall consisting of large fieldstones.

 Click on the photos to view in higher resolution…